AbooHamzah/darey.io-pbl/project-6.md

 ![Screenshot from 2023-07-26 17-37-59](https://github.com/AbooHamzah/darey.io-pbl/assets/108676700/9e490ac5-b562-41e5-8fea-d8ccc8602b1d)

+### STEP 1 - CONFIGURATING EBS OF WEBSERVER TO BECOME MOUNTABLE LOGICAL FILESYSTEMS:

-* Then, I connected to WEB SERVER and confirmed if the volumes were attached by running the command:
+* I connected to WEB SERVER and confirmed if the volumes were attached by running the command:

   lsblk